 Risks of Overusing Eye Drops

-1. They can cause “rebounding.”
+- They can cause “rebounding.”
 That “clamping down” on blood vessels that eye drops do to stop itchiness means your sclera isn’t getting the oxygen and nutrients needed.
-When you stop using the drops, or their effects wear off, your eyes may work in overdrive to deliver oxygen to those vessels (which makes the problem come back)… which makes you want to reach for those eye drops all over again.
+When you stop using the drops, or their effects wear off, your eyes may work in overdrive to deliver oxygen to those vessels (which makes the problem come back), making you want to reach for those eye drops again.

-2. They can wash away your natural tears.
+- They can wash away your natural tears.
 Artificial tears feel great as they lubricate your eyes and help those with insufficient tear production.
-But overuse can literally wash away your natural tears and the natural moisturizers that protect your eye.
+But overuse can literally wash away your natural tears and the natural moisturizers that protect your eyes.

-3. They can mask more serious problems.
-Just like a skin rash could just be an allergy to grass, it could also be flesh-eating bacteria.
-Addressing the symptom of itchy, red eyes, rather than the cause, which could be more serious, is risky.
+- They can mask more serious problems.
+Just like a skin rash could be an allergy to grass, it could also be flesh-eating bacteria.
+Addressing the symptoms of itchy, red eyes rather than the cause, which could be more serious, is risky.

 Conditions that Eye Drops Could Be Masking